Walsingham

-Walsingham is a civil parish in North Norfolk, England, notable for its religious shrines in honour of Mary, mother of Jesus.
+Walsingham is a civil parish in the North Norfolk district, in Norfolk, England, notable for its religious shrines in honour of Mary, mother of Jesus.
 The parish also contains the ruins of two medieval monastic houses.
 Walsingham lies 27 mi northwest of Norwich and approximately 26 mi north-east of King's Lynn.

-The civil parish includes Little Walsingham and Great Walsingham, together with Egmere, a depopulated medieval village).
+The civil parish includes Little Walsingham and Great Walsingham, together with Egmere, a depopulated medieval village.
 It has an area of 18.98 km2.
 At the 2011 census, it had a population of 819.

 Walsingham is a historically significant Christian pilgrimage site, renowned for its devotion to Our Lady of Walsingham.
 According to tradition, in 1061, the Anglo-Saxon noblewoman Lady Richeldis de Faverches experienced a Marian vision in which the Virgin Mary commissioned her to build a replica of the Holy Family's house in Nazareth in commemoration of the Annunciation.
 The Holy House in Walsingham, first constructed in the 11th century, was paneled with wood and housed a wooden statue of the enthroned Virgin Mary holding the child Jesus on her lap.
 Among its relics was a phial reputed to contain the Virgin's milk.
 Walsingham became one of England's most prominent pilgrimage sites, thriving throughout the Middle Ages as a centre of Marian devotion until the English Reformation in 1538, when the shrine was dismantled.
 After centuries of decline, pilgrimage to Walsingham saw a revival in the late 19th and early 20th centuries, particularly with the restoration of the Catholic and Anglican shrines in the 20th century.

 History

 Walsingham is mentioned several times in the Domesday Book of 1086.

 It is recorded as Walsingham (Walsingaham) and “another Walsingham” (alia Walsingaham), which Martin interprets as the current villages of Great and Little Walsingham, held by Reginald fitzIvo, of 19, and 24 households, and valued at £6, and 100s (£5), respectively;

 a Great Walsingham (Walsingaham magna) held by Peter de Valognes, of 7 households and valued at 40s;

-and a Walsingham (Galsingaham) listed as a berewick of the King’s manor of Fakenham, of 11 households, all in the hundred of North Greenhoe.
+and a Walsingham (Galsingaham) listed as a berewick of the King's manor of Fakenham, of 11 households, all in the hundred of North Greenhoe.